wp-plugins/xfile/readme.txt

 6. Search your files
 7. Press space for preview
 8. Press space for preview
-9. Press space for preview
+9. Preview mode
 10. Manage pictures on your social accounts
+11. Preview mode supports videos
 == Changelog ==